 Most basic network chart in d3.js

 This post describes how to build a very basic network chart with d3.js.
-You can see many other examples in the network graph section of the gallery.
-Learn more about network charts in d3.js here.
+If you're currently using React, you might be interested in the React version of this!

 Network section